 Think Before You Buy

 There are many things to consider when purchasing a new vehicle, such as size, style, cost, brand, age… At times it can feel like too many things to think about.
 Make sure you give careful thought to the mileage and green features of vehicles you are considering.
-A more environmentally friendly car will not only reduce your carbon footprint, but will save you serious money over the life of the vehicle.
+A more environmentally friendly car will not only reduce your carbon footprint but will save you serious money over the life of the vehicle.

 Our driving style can affect fuel consumption to a remarkable degree.
-Aggressive driving, such as speeding or fast acceleration after stop lights can increase fuel consumption by up to 40%, without getting you to your destination much faster.
+Aggressive driving, such as speeding or fast acceleration after stoplights can increase fuel consumption by up to 40%, without getting you to your destination much faster.
 Simply by reducing your speed and smoothing out your driving style, you can reduce your emissions, stay safer on the road, and give your passengers a more comfortable ride.

 With these four tips you can save money while reducing your vehicle’s impact on the environment; that sounds like a pretty good deal to us.
 If it’s time to bring your vehicle in for some professional attention, just give us a call.